Gerrudo/RESTaurantsExpress/README.md

 - [x] Have the page update with each request and keep information consistently displayed
 - [X] Display Reviews
 - [x] Display Address
-- [ ] Display More information about the place
+- [x] Display More information about the place
 - [x] Have page dynamically display images and other data
-- [ ] Display build/version number on page
+- [ ] Have opening hour array display properly
 - [x] Handle is page data is missing, eg, no images/reviews
 - [ ] Display Google Maps marker for Address
 - [x] Add loading screen while request is being run